wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 6 And they began to utter their thunders about the eleventh hour of the day, and the noises continued for more than the space of half an hour.

-7 When the Wasp, falling upon the Frolic, and getting entangled therewith, the men struggled together; and the mariners of Columbia overpowered the mariners of Britain.
+7 When the Wasp, falling upon the Frolic, and getting entangled therewith, the men struggled together ; and the mariners of Columbia overpowered the mariners of Britain.

 8 So it came to pass, that the Frolic became captive to the ship of Columbia.